 Hiking trails in Union County, GA

 Two Indian tribes called North Georgia home starting in the 1500's.
-By the late 1600's the Cherokee and Creek had begun to compete for the same resources and fought a battle on the mountain near Slaughter Gap.
+By the late 1600's the Cherokee Indians and Creek Indians had begun to compete for the same resources and fought a battle on the mountain near Slaughter Gap.
 The Creek lost, ceding Blood Mountain to the Cherokee, who considered it a holy place.
 Archaeological evidence has been discovered that tends to back the story of the battle, but the date of the battle and its participants are still hotly disputed.